tyleryouk/00os-origin/1000xbrain/parameters/rules/plan-mode/system-wide-optimization.md

 5. **Design Implementation Approach**: Create optimization implementation plans with specific targets
 6. **Set Measurable Success Criteria**: Establish metrics to verify optimization success

-## Folder-Specific Planning Focus
+## General System-Wide Planning Focus

-Each planning folder in the system-wide optimization sequence has a specific focus:

-1. **93-rules-workflow-system-wide-optimization**: Core Subsystem Optimization
-   - Focus on core brain-files consolidation and streamlining
-   - Align with line count reduction targets
-   - Implement message-command format changes
-   - Standardize common-words and terminology

-2. **94-rules-workflow-system-wide-optimization**: Knowledge & Parameters Optimization
-   - Focus on pathway-based knowledge organization
-   - Standardize project-rule-parameters
-   - Convert README.md files to index.md
-   - Improve knowledge accessibility

-3. **95-rules-workflow-system-wide-optimization**: Future Enhancements
-   - Document additional optimization opportunities
-   - Plan cognitive architecture evolution
-   - Create framework for ongoing enhancement
-   - Establish long-term optimization roadmap
+While specific tasks are defined in the `requirements.md` of the active planning folder, the overall focus for system-wide optimization planning typically includes areas such as:

+1.  **Core Subsystem Optimization**: Planning the consolidation and streamlining of core brain-files, defining line count reduction targets, outlining message-command format changes, and establishing standardized terminology.
+2.  **Knowledge & Parameters Optimization**: Planning the pathway-based reorganization of knowledge files, defining standardized parameter formats, outlining conversions (e.g., README.md to index.md if applicable), and planning improvements to knowledge accessibility.
+3.  **Future Enhancements & Documentation**: Planning the documentation of further optimization opportunities, outlining cognitive architecture evolution, creating frameworks for ongoing enhancement, and establishing long-term roadmaps.
+4.  **Knowledge Reorganization**: Planning the pathway-based reorganization, elimination of redundant index files, content deduplication strategies, and how parameter references will be updated.

+The specific focus for the current planning phase is determined by the `requirements.md` within the active planning folder.

 ## Cross-Folder Awareness Requirements

-When planning in any folder, 1000xdev must maintain awareness of:
+When planning any system-wide optimization phase, 1000xdev must maintain awareness of:

 1. **Prior Optimizations**: Reference completed optimizations from previous folders
 2. **Dependency Chain**: Ensure each phase builds logically on previous phases